Mother’s Day Gift

 As they walked back to their car after the service, the father complained, “the service was too long,” he lamented.
 “The sermon was boring and the singing was off key!”

-Finally the boy said, “Daddy, I thought it was pretty good for a dime!”
+Finally the boy said, “Daddy, I thought it was pretty good for a quarter!”

 A preacher, who shall we say was “humor inspired”, attended a conference to help encourage and better equip pastors for their ministry.
 Among the speakers were many well-known and dynamic speakers.